iTwin/itwinjs-core/docs/bis/ec/ec-format.md

 - A single units entry formats a value like `42.42 ft`.
 - If multiple units are specified they should be in decreasing magnitude and value split among the units like `42 ft 5.02 in`.
 - Unit labels are optional.
-If not specified, the label will be set as the unit's diplay label.
+If not specified, the label will be set as the unit's display label.
 - If a unit label is explicitly set to an empty string, no label will be shown for that unit and the label will remain an empty string.
 - Unit labels specified in the composite format definition can be overriden as part of the format override in a KindOfQuantity.
 See [format override](./kindofquantity.md/#format-overrides).